Descent and vanishing in chromatic algebraic $K$-theory via group actions: Swan induction theorems; proof of

 \begin{cor} Let $E_n$ be a height $n\ge 1$ Lubin-Tate theory at the prime $2$ and $G \subseteq \mathbb{G}_n$ a finite subgroup of the extended Morava stabilizer group.
 Then $L_{T(n+m)}K(E_n^{hG})=0$ for all $m\geq 2$. \end{cor} \begin{proof} When $G$ is the trivial subgroup, this follows directly from \Cref{thm:2-primary} and \Cref{thm:swan-vanish}.
 The general case then follows from the Galois descent theorem \cite[Thm.
 1.10]{CMNN}, which gives \( L_{T(n+m)} K(E_n^{hG})\simeq (L_{T(n+m)} K(E_n))^{hG} \simeq 0. \) \end{proof}

 We next recover the following result.
 At $p \geq 5$, the result is a consequence of the calculations of Ausoni--Rognes \cite{AR02} and Ausoni \cite{Ausoni10}, which determine the mod $(p, v_1)$ homotopy groups of $K(l)$ (resp.~$K(ku)$) at such primes (and in particular yield the stronger Lichtenbaum--Quillen style claim that $K(ku)/(p, v_1)$ agrees with its $T(2)$-localization in high degrees).
-For $p \leq 3$, this result has been recently proved by Angelini-Knoll--Salch \cite{AKS20} using trace methods.
+For all primes, this result has been recently proved by Angelini-Knoll--Salch \cite{AKS20} and Hahn--Raksit--Wilson \cite{HRW22}.
 The result is also a special case of \Cref{TateMitchell}.

 \begin{corollary} For $i \geq 3$, we have $L_{T(i)} K(KU) = L_{T(i)} K(KO) \simeq 0$ (at any prime $p$). \end{corollary} \begin{proof} By Galois descent \cite{CMNN}, it suffices to handle the case of $KU$.
 In this case, \Cref{thm:swan-vanish} together with \Cref{artinindKU} imply the result. \end{proof}